xgi-org/xgi/README.md

 Documentation is in progress.

 ## Contributing
 Contributions are always welcome.
 Please report any bugs that you find [here](../../issues).
 Or, even better, fork the repository on [GitHub](../../) and create a pull request (PR).
-We welcome all changes, big or small, and we will help you make the PR if you are new to `git` (just ask on the issue and/or see `CONTRIBUTING.md`).
+We welcome all changes, big or small, and we will help you make the PR if you are new to `git` (just ask on the issue and/or see our [contributing guidelines](CONTRIBUTING.md)).

 ## How to Cite

 We acknowledge the importance of good software to support research, and we note that research becomes more valuable when it is communicated effectively.
-To demonstrate the value of xgi, we ask that you cite xgi in your work.
+To demonstrate the value of XGI, we ask that you cite XGI in your work.
-Currently, the best way to cite xgi is to go to our [repository page](../../) (if you haven't already) and click the "cite this repository" button on the right sidebar.
+Currently, the best way to cite XGI is to go to our [repository page](../../) (if you haven't already) and click the "cite this repository" button on the right sidebar.
 This will generate a citation in your preferred format, and will also integrate well with citation managers.